backup

 backup run

-opsvault backup run [database-name] [flags]Run all enabled databases:
+opsvault backup run [name] [flags]Run everything (all databases + all paths):

-opsvault backup runRun a single database by name:
+opsvault backup runRun a single database or path by name:

 ✓ myapp_prod (1.8s)